Volenice (Strakonice District)

 Volenice is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

 Volenice lies approximately 12 km west of Strakonice, 62 km north-west of České Budějovice, and 106 km south-west of Prague.

-Administrative parts
+Administrative division

+Volenice consists of five municipal parts (in brackets population according to the 2021 census):